DivanX10/Home-Assistant-Collection-of-Add-ons-Test/README.md

-# Home Assistant Add-on: DeepStack Edge
+# Home Assistant Collection of Add-ons for test

 These are test addons for development and debugging.
 Do not install yourself